 Symphony are probably a company that would excite people on first pass.
 They describe themselves as a world leader in plastic additives.
 These have a wide range of applications, but the main one (d2w) has the ability to make plastic decompose after a short while.
 This is very much in vogue at the moment.
 But it does not stop there.
 They manufacture other additives that can give plastic different behaviours such as anti-fire, anti-bacterial, and even as a security measure.

 The headline is straightforward: this is the first item mentioned in the RNS:

 Revenues for the second half of 2019 are now expected to be not less than £4.1 million, broadly similar to the first half.
 Accordingly, revenues for the full year 2019 will be below market expectations resulting in an operating loss of approximately £0.5 million.

 The reason is a pretty well-trodden one: timing of orders.

 We reported in our Interim Results on 27 September 2019 that sales in the first half had been impacted due to inventory adjustments by some of our customers as a result of legislative clarification in certain markets.
 These factors persisted throughout the second half, as both business drivers, legislation and enforcement activities regarding the manufacture of plastics, remain in a fluid period of change.
 Consequently, higher d2w purchases expected in Q4 2019 have been deferred and are now expected to be placed in Q1 2020.

-This line is correct,and indeed this was hinted at in the interims, and perhaps the potential profit warning then has now been crystallised.
+This line is correct,and indeed this was hinted at in the interims.
+Perhaps the potential profit warning then has now been crystallised.

 Asset-light, turnover light

-Given that total revenues actually decreased a couple of years back, this would go some way to explain the volatility in the share price: a good year of profit in 2017 may have convinced investors that the recovery was underway, only for it to be crushed by the next year when results were back to close to break-even.
+Given that total revenues actually decreased a couple of years back, this would go some way to explain the volatility in the share price.
+A good year of profit in 2017 may have convinced investors that the recovery was underway.
+This was to be crushed by the next year when results were back to close to break-even.

 A look at the customer list shows that the UK are not really a part of sales at all: